SamGa3/microbiome_reconstruction/README.md

 ### 1. Setup

-:warning: All the scripts below must be run from the microbiome_reconstruction folder and are written with relative paths, so you don't need to modify the paths.
+:warning: All the scripts below must be run from the microbiome_reconstruction folder (from the cloned github repository) and are written with relative paths, so you don't need to modify the paths.
 Please make sure you are running the codes from microbiome_reconstruction folder.

 #### Create the folder structure